jooaf/thoth/README.md

 | Ctrl+K | Format markdown block |
 | Ctrl+J | Format JSON |

 If you would like to use your external editor -- such as NeoVim, Helix, etc. -- Thoth offers that functionality.
+Please set your `$EDITOR` or `$VISUAL` environment variables to make use of this feature.

 ### CLI
 For accessing the CLI, one can use `thoth` followed by a command.